-GSI's compensation practices are subject to review by, and the standards of, the PRA and the FCA.
+GSI's compensation practices are subject to review by, and the standards of, the Prudential Regulation Authority (the "PRA") and the Financial Conduct Authority (the "FCA").
 As a large financial institution, GSI is subject to limitations on compensation practices (which may or may not affect competitors) by the PRA and the FCA and other regulators worldwide.
 These limitations, including any imposed by or as a result of future legislation or regulation, may require GSI to alter compensation practices in ways that could adversely affect its ability to attract and retain talented employees.